rodger0531/foobook-mirror/Server/README.md

 	- Added a few test cases to the 'ajax.php' file.
 	- TODO: The ajax is not properly passing out the PHP array being returned from the read function.

+12/02/2014 - Rodger

+	-Fixed: Read function in user.php: Ajax is returning response as an array now.
+The object querried from PDO was not successfully called. $result was used instead of $this->result.
+	-Have tested out read function and works as of now 2:37pm.